 HOW DOES AFFILIATE TRACKING WORK?

 In order to track the activity and effectiveness of affiliate marketing, you need two things: an affiliate link, and a cookie.

-When you decide to promote, or point traffic to, eBay.com, you’ll provide an affiliate link.
-An affiliate link is a link that includes a unique ID given to you by the merchant – EPN calls this a Publisher ID.
+When you decide to promote, or point traffic to, eBay.com, you’ll use an affiliate link.
+An affiliate link includes a unique ID given to you by the merchant – at EPN, we call this a Campaign ID.
 Then, when someone clicks on your affiliate link, the affiliate ID gets stored on that person’s browser within a text file known as a cookie.
-The EPN cookie contains several pieces of information, called “parameters”, including Publisher ID, to help us track activity of users after they click on your link and ensure you get paid a commission.
+The EPN cookie contains several pieces of information, called “parameters”, including Campaign ID, to help us track the eBay shopping activity of users after they click on your link to ensure you get paid a commission.affiliate-tracking

 AFFILIATE MODELS TODAY